pathan-07/pathan-07/README.md

 - 👋 Hi, I’m Pathan Mo.
 Faizan Khan.
+- 🚀Intern at Scaler School Of Technology.
+- 🌟Intern at InternPe In AI\ML
 - 👀 I’m interested in Artificial intelligence and Machine Learning.
 - 🌱 I’m currently learning Computer Science and Engineering.
 - 📫 How to reach me https://www.linkedin.com/in/pathan-mo-faizan-khan/